SEMOSS/python-sdk/README.md

 ## Best Practices
 - Create a new branch for each feature or bug fix.
 - Use absolute imports when importing from the `ai_server` package.
-- Turn Ruff extension on and fix warnings before making a pull request.
 - Run unit tests before making a pull request.
 (See TESTING.md for instructions)
 - Update requirements-dev.txt, pyproject.toml, and setup.py if you add new dependencies.